quat1024/garden/garden/linalg/index.md

 The size of that set.

 The dimension of the zero space is 0.
 The dimension of the smallest space containing $(1, 2)$ (aka a line) is 1.
 Planes are 2.
 Volumes are 3.
-Etc.vIt's like the number of different "directions" in the space.
+Etc. It's like the number of different "directions" in the space.

 # Linear maps